MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 )
 ```

-Now, if no currency is selected all currencies will be automatically converted to the pivot currency (US Dollar) as necessary.
+Now, if no currency is selected, all currencies will be automatically converted to the pivot currency (US Dollar) as necessary.
 On top of that, you can still pick another currency to convert to that currency without having to switch calculation items as you would have to do without the noSelectionExpression.

 ## Precedence